 Track Size: A slider to set (in pixels) the pattern search size for the tracker.
 As you adjust the tracker size, the Tracker Preview is updated to show the new pattern search size.
-However, there’s no visual change in the canvas tracker.
+However, there’s no visual change in the onscreen tracker.

 Alternatively, you can adjust the Track Size parameter by Option-dragging left or right in the Tracker Preview area.

 Search Size: A slider to set search area size for the tracker.
 In Motion, you do not specify the size of a search area when setting up trackers in the canvas.
-If your clip contains a lot of rapid movement, for example, you may have better results increasing the Search Size.
+If your clip contains a lot of rapid movement, you may have better results increasing the Search Size.
 For example, if Search Size is set to 150%, the tracker searches 50% further beyond the Track Size setting.